NCEAS/metacat/CONTRIBUTING.md

 have been fully tested in `develop` and approved.
 At release time, the finalized `develop` state is merged to `main`, that merge commit SHA is tagged with the new release tag, and then merged back to `develop`.
-At this point, the tip of `main` reflects the new stable release, the relase tag, `main` branch and `develop` branch all point at the same commit hash, and development continues in `develop` for the next release.
+At this point, the tip of `main` reflects the new stable release, the release tag, `main` branch and `develop` branch all point at the same commit hash, and development continues in `develop` for the next release.

 ## Testing